rlugojr/linkurious-enterprise-manual/en/administrate/users.md

 ### Create and manage user groups

-Administrators and the Unique User can create user groups and assign them to users from the user management dashboard.
+Administrators and the Unique User can create user groups and assign them to users from the user groups management dashboard.
 Let's create a new user group.
-Click on the **Add** button in the users dashboard, then give it a name (e.g. *Analyst*).
+Click on the **Add** button in the user groups dashboard, then give it a name (e.g. *Analyst*).
 By default, the users of this group will be allowed to READ all nodes and edges of the current data source.
 You can refine the permissions after the creation of the group.

 ![group-management](group-management.png)